 Loglines aren’t just for movies and television as these logline examples based on novels I’ve reviewed show:

 Alternative History Novel Logline Examples

-My alternative history novel reviews all include logline examples:
+My alternative history novel reviews include these logline examples:

 The Afrika Reich